rasnell-01/BSCSSE-Capstone/apps/docs/design/Full-Inventory-App-Design-Document.md

 ### Project Context
 - **Date**: May 26, 2025 (Sprint 2 completed, Day 28 of 181 project days).
-- **Styling Update**: The web frontend has transitioned from TailwindCSS to custom PostCSS styles.
+- **Styling Update**: The web frontend has transitioned from TailwindCSS to custom PostCSS styles (post-Sprint 2).
 - **Navigation Update**: The web frontend uses a single route (`/`) with modals for Add/Edit/View actions, not separate routes as initially planned.

 ### Notes